domgalati/mortician/README.md

 <p align="center"><img src="mortician.png" style="width:40%;"/><br>A tool for quickly generating and editing postmortem reports.</p>

+## How it Works

+Mortician stores all post-mortem data as JSON files locally, making them easy to backup, version control, or integrate with other tools.
+When you're ready to formalize your incident report, you can export any post-mortem to markdown format.

 ## Installation
 1. Clone the project into a local directoy
 2. Use `pip install .` from the project directory to install.

+## Synopsis

+Mortician is designed to capture incident information **as it happens**, not after the fact.
+Instead of scrambling to remember details hours or days later, you document timeline events, fixes, and observations in real-time during the incident response.

 ## Usage
 ```